Distributed Safe Learning and Planning for Multi-robot Systems: Introduction

 \textbf{Contribution statement.} We consider the problem of online multi-robot motion planning with general nonlinear dynamics subject to unknown external disturbances.
-We propose dSLAP, the \textbf{d}istributed \textbf{S}afe \textbf{L}earning \textbf{A}nd \textbf{P}lanning framework, where the robots collect streaming data to online learn about the disturbances, use the learned model to compute a set of safe actions that avoid collisions against the learning uncertainty, and then choose an action that balances between reaching the goals and actively exploring the disturbances.
-Our contribution is summarized as follows: \begin{itemize} \item We propose dSLAP, a distributed two-stage motion planner.
-It utilizes set-valued analysis to allows for fast adaptation to the sequence of dynamic models resulted from online learning.
-The planner first constructs a directed graph through connecting a robot's one-step forward sets, and then obtains a set of safe control inputs by removing the control inputs leading to collisions.
-Then a distributed model predictive controller selects safe control inputs balancing moving towards the goals and actively learning the disturbances. \item Our two-stage motion planning is in contrast to the classic formulation \cite{GZ-MZ:TAC18}\cite{cardaliaguet1999set} of optimal multi-robot motion planning, whose solutions solve collision avoidance and optimal arrival simultaneously and are known to be computationally challenging (PSPACE-hard \cite{reif1979complexity}).
-Instead, dSLAP first solves for collision avoidance and then for optimal arrival; the computational complexity of dSLAP is independent of the number of the robots. \item We derive sufficient conditions to guarantee the safety of the robots in the absence of backup policies. \end{itemize} Monte Carlo simulation is conducted for evaluations.
+We propose dSLAP, the \textbf{d}istributed \textbf{S}afe \textbf{L}earning \textbf{A}nd \textbf{P}lanning framework, where each robot collects streaming data to online learn about its own dynamics subject to the disturbances using GPR \cite{williams2006gaussian} and uses the learned models to synthesize a sequence of set-valued model predictive controllers (SVMPCs) \cite{risso2021set} to reach its goal taking all other robots into account as obstacles.
+A priorization strategy \cite{van2011lqg} is applied to reduce the complexity in multi-robot coordination, and the multi-robot planning problem is transformed into a planning problem for one robot under dynamic obstacles.
+In the communication each robot exchanges an overapproximation of its reachable sets.
+A major novelty of the proposed framework is the leverage of set-valued analysis \cite{cardaliaguet1999set} to compute the reachable sets of the robots, which are used to quickly identify safe actions that avoid collisions for the synthesis of an SVMPC for motion planning.
+It is summarized as follows: \begin{itemize} \item The planner first utilizes discrete set-valued analysis to construct a robot's one-step forward reachable sets, and then obtains a set of safe control inputs by removing the control inputs leading to collisions using prioritized planning.
+Then distributed SVMPCs are synthesized to select safe control inputs balancing between moving towards the goals and actively learning the disturbances. \item Our two-stage motion planning is in contrast to the classic formulation \cite{GZ-MZ:TAC18}\cite{cardaliaguet1999set} of optimal multi-robot motion planning, whose solutions solve collision avoidance and optimal arrival simultaneously and are known to be computationally challenging (PSPACE-hard \cite{reif1979complexity}).
+Instead, dSLAP first solves for collision avoidance and then for optimal arrival.
+The worst-case onboard computational complexity of each robot grows linearly with respect to the number of the robots. \item We derive the sufficient conditions to guarantee the safety of the robots in the absence of backup policies. \end{itemize} Monte Carlo simulations are conducted to evaluate the proposed framework.